-In 1999 when business models flourishing for internet based services, we as a traditional software house “tried” to show values on how to use our software solution for processing payment transactions from the internet and mobile phones.
+In 1999 when business models flourishing for internet-based services, we as a traditional software house “tried” to show values on how to use our software solution for processing payment transactions from the internet and mobile phones.

-You might not know, smartphones goes back to 1994, when I got in involved the smartphone had evolved and in the 1999 timeframe we put together a proof of concept using a Nokia 9000 serie to make a payment transaction from a mobile phone.
+You might not know, smartphones goes back to 1994, when I got in involved the smartphone had evolved and in the 1999 timeframe we put together a proof of concept using a Nokia 9000 series to make a payment transaction from a mobile phone.
 It was a great way to show what could happen in the future, there was no working business model, all the efforts we put in stayed as a proof of concept.

-There were other smart phones evolving The Palm Treo was one with it’s own app store – they were not that user friendly and worked best in a business environment, it was not before 2007 when the iPhone came when smartphones really took off.
+There were other smartphones evolving The Palm Treo was one with its own app store – they were not that user-friendly and worked best in a business environment, it was not before 2007 when the iPhone came when smartphones really took off.

-We got a proof of concept together, showing how we could use a mobile phone to make a email money transfer on our platform.
+We got a proof of concept together, showing how we could use a mobile phone to make an email money transfer on our platform.
 We took our proof of concept on the road visiting mobile providers, merchants, did focus groups with consumers, it looked promising.

-In the end, payment regulation issues on how to validate authenticate a pin number on a device, put the project on definitely hold.
+In the end, payment regulation issues on how to validate authenticate a pin number on a device put the project on definitely hold.

 Tills today there has not been a mobile payment system, that made me excited.
 There are mobile payment systems, the business models are different.
 Either you buy something with your mobile and it’s charged to your phone bill or you can use apps to send and receive money e.g. Paypal.